a-sf-mirror/a-sf-mirror.github.io/index.md

 # What content is mirrored of each project?

-Currently, for each cloned project, we mirror its CVS repository and its website.
+Currently, for each cloned project, we mirror its CVS (or SVN) repository and its website.

-## CVS
+## CVS/SVN

-The CVS repository of the project's code is converted to a git repository.
-There may be issues with CVS branches while mirroring.
+The CVS/SVN repository of the project's code is converted to a git repository.
+If using CVS, There may be issues with CVS branches while mirroring.

 ## Website